Pei Wei (Jin dynasty): Early life and career

 Pei Wei was born into the famous Pei clan of Hedong Commandery as the son of the Cao Wei and later Jin minister, Pei Xiu.
 Through his mother, Pei Wei was also the nephew of Jia Chong's spouse, Guo Huai, thus making him a relative of Chong and his immediate family.
 He was very popular even at a young age for his insightfulness and personality.
-After Pei Xiu died in 271, Pei Wei was ordered to succeed his father's peerage, the Duke of Julu Commandery.
+After Pei Xiu died in April 271, Pei Wei was ordered to succeed his father's peerage, the Duke of Julu Commandery.
 Pei Wei politely declined, but the court insisted that he accepted it.

 In 281, he was appointed the zhongshuzi to the Crown Prince and Cavalier In Regular Attendance.
 He also married Wang Rong's daughter around this time.
-Emperor Wu of Jin died in 290 and was succeeded by his developmentally disabled son, Emperor Hui.
+Emperor Wu of Jin died in May 290 and was succeeded by his developmentally disabled son, Emperor Hui.
 That year, Pei Wei was made Principal of the Imperial University and General of the Army of the Right.